zaiisao/Documentation/en/Video/product_video.md

 title: Agora Video Call Overview
 description:
 platform: All Platforms
-updatedAt: Mon Jul 06 2020 09:00:18 GMT+0800 (CST)
+updatedAt: Mon Jul 13 2020 09:40:25 GMT+0800 (CST)
 ---
 # Agora Video Call Overview
 Agora Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes with the Agora RTC SDK.

 The difference between Agora Video Call and [Agora Live Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:

 * Agora Video Call prioritizes smoothness and low latency.
 All users are the same role and can talk to each other freely.
 A typical scenario of an Agora Video Call is a video conference call for many persons.
 * Agora Live Interactive Video Streaming prioritizes high video quality.
 Users can be the host or audience, where only the host can talk.
 A user who wants to talk must change the role to a host.
-A typical scenario of an Agora Video Interactive Broadcast is an interactive online class.
+A typical scenario of the live interactive video streaming is an interactive online class.

 ## Functions and scenarios